-Mount Rainier National Park is open all year.
+Mount Rainier National Park is open all year, 24 hours a day.
 Visitation is at its peak in July and August, when the weather is warm and dry and the wildflowers are blooming.
 If you are planning a summer trip to Mount Rainier, consider visiting mid-week, which is generally less crowded.
 Parking is limited in many areas of the park.
 Wait times at the Nisqually and White River Entrances can be over an hour on the very busiest summer weekends and holidays.
 Entering the park before 10:00 am or after 2:30 pm can help avoid delays when visitation is heavy.
 Plan ahead and follow these tips to avoid summer congestion.

 Information and operating hours for visitor centers, wilderness information centers, campgrounds, picnic areas, lodging and food are located below.
-Other important web pages to consider when planning your trip are: road status, trail conditions. and climbing permits.
+Other important topics to consider when planning your trip are: maps, road status, trail conditions, climbing permits, weather, and wilderness permits.